kalaondr/node-slate-test/source/includes/trip-api.md

 A trip is a representation of passenger transportation from point A to point B. Each search will usually return multiple trip options that can be booked.
 Options can differ by vehicle type or by being private or shared with other travelers.
 Shared trips have predefined pick up and drop off points and departure times.
 For private trips pick up and drop off points as well as departure time are matching the search request.
 Private trips can also be customized by adding stops if available.

+## Flows

 Trip API can be used to search for trip options, customizing an option with stops and then booking the option.

+### Simple trip

 A typical simple flow without stop customization would look like this:

-1. call /search endpoint to get possible options
+1. call [/search](#search-endpoint) endpoint to get possible options
-2. call /book endpoint to book the chosen option
+2. call [/book](#book-endpoint) endpoint to book the chosen option
+3. `optional` - call [/details](#details-endpoint) endpoint to get trip and booking details

+### Trip with a stop

 A flow with adding stops would look like this:

-1. call /search endpoint to get possible options
+1. call [/search](#search-endpoint) endpoint to get possible options
-2. call /customize endpoint to add stops to the chosen option
+2. call [/customize](#customize-endpoint) endpoint to add stops to the chosen option
-3. call /book endpoint to book the customized option
+3. call [/book](#book-endpoint) endpoint to book the customized option
+4. `optional` - call [/details](#details-endpoint) endpoint to get trip and booking details

+### Cancelling a trip

+A flow to book a trip, get details about it and then cancel it would look like this:

+1. call [/search](#search-endpoint) endpoint to get possible options
+2. call [/book](#book-endpoint) endpoint to book the chosen option
+3. `optional` - call [/details](#details-endpoint) endpoint to get trip and booking details
+4. call [/cancel](#cancel-endpoint) endpoint to cancel the booking
+5. `optional` - call [/details](#details-endpoint) endpoint to get trip and booking details (status should be "Cancelled")

+### Updates

+If you want to make pick up, drop off, passenger count or departure time changes to the booking you need to cancel it and create it again.
+For small adjustments like changing passenger phone number or email please contact our [support](#contacts).

-## Search
+## Search endpoint

 > To search for a trip from Prague to Vienna for three passengers, use this call: